alecdiaz1/rainify/readme.md

 ### TODO:
+1. Figure out where to properly store song data
-1. Implement infinite scrolling on home page (since it should show all the songs)
+2. Implement infinite scrolling on home page (since it should show all the songs)
-2. Pick a random song to play next if queue is empty.
+3. Pick a random song to play next if queue is empty.
 Will need to be able to get some random songs from API to put into queue.
-3. Implement searching
+4. Implement searching
-4. Implement loading (skeleton)/error screens
+5. Implement loading (skeleton)/error screens
-5. Implement public/private playlists for users
+6. Implement public/private playlists for users
-6. Add album pages and album displays on profiles
+7. Add album pages and album displays on profiles
-7. Add more metadata to songs (genre, year, label, etc.)
+8. Add more metadata to songs (genre, year, label, etc.)
-8. Create portal for uploading/approving songs/viewing data
+9. Create portal for uploading/approving songs/viewing data
-9. Add looping and shuffle
+10. Add looping and shuffle

 ### Known Issues
+- Song play counts get messed up on different pages.
+Song count data is local to the song row component, but it probably shouldn't be.
+    See TODO #1.
 - Songs will randomly stop playing.
 Probably has to do with file size and loading